videsk/jwt-webauth/README.md

 # Front Authorization Handler

- A Javascript frontend authorization tokens manager/handler that works with JWT.
+A Javascript frontend authorization tokens handler that works with JWT to check expiration and token transactions with the server.

- This library allows you forget manage authorizations tokens, and instantiate an automatic way to manage JWT tokens in localStorage or sessionStorage and many more features.
+Handle authorization tokens as sessions, based on `accessToken` and `refreshToken`, that will save it in local or session storage, and create an automatic renew when tokens expire and can integrate with request interceptors.

  ![license](https://camo.githubusercontent.com/76d5d2b7f6cb797adf6c30fafa4a2cb2f4390155/68747470733a2f2f696d672e736869656c64732e696f2f6769746875622f6c6963656e73652f6d61746961736c6f70657a642f584465627567676572) ![size](https://img.shields.io/bundlephobia/min/@videsk/front-auth-handler) ![sizesrc](https://img.shields.io/github/size/videsk/front-auth-handler/index.js) ![issues](https://img.shields.io/github/issues-raw/videsk/front-auth-handler) ![rank](https://img.shields.io/librariesio/sourcerank/npm/@videsk/front-auth-handler) ![version](https://img.shields.io/npm/v/@videsk/front-auth-handler) ![downloads](https://img.shields.io/npm/dt/@videsk/front-auth-handler)

-**IMPORTANT: If you not set backend validation, this library try "validate" JWT only checking format and expiration time of token.
-For secure validation of JWT you need the signature (backend).**

 ```
-From the version 2.0.0 code is totally rebased.
-If you use previous versions please check the new changes.
+Use the latest version!
+Previous version < 3.0.0 are insecure
+and has not been tested.
 ```

 ## Features

-* Automatically manage storage of tokens
-* Check and handle storage in every initialization
-* Automatically create a expiration checker
+* Automatic save tokens in session or local storage
+* Automatic storage for remember a session or not
+* Expiration observer
-* Backend HTTP tokens validation
+* Server side validation
-* Automatically get a new access token with a refresh token
+* Automatically and manually renew the access token with the refresh token
-* Custom function for expiration
+* Events for expiration, renewed, empty and errors

-Also you can access to all functions manually.

 ## Installation